-Dr. C. D. Elder, the first witness,

-to viewing the body of F tified to viewing the bo while it was still hanging, the body was still warm.
+Dr. C. D. Eider, the first witness, testified to viewing the body of Frank while it was still hanging.
 At that time the body was still warm.

 Q.-Do you know any of the circumstances surrounding the hanging?
 A.-Absolutely nothing.